gtaylor44/Crane/README.md

 Please observe the below procedure carefully and pay special attention to the columns 'ProductName' and 'Id'.
 These are the two arguments for the partitionOn parameter. partitionOn arguments are separated by a pipe '|'.
 The callback parameter is a delegate and is invoked for every row that is processed.
 This is your chance to do any mappings for your TResult reference type.
-Because SprocMapper reads row by row, some relationships may require an intermediate dictionary.
+Because Crane reads row by row, some relationships may require an intermediate dictionary.

 The below example retrieves a single product with an Id of 62 and its associated supplier.
 It's a 1:1 relationship.